Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

 		jmpf Cursor_Gameplay_Loop
 </details>

 This way, we can use Addresses `$6`, `$7`, and `$8` in other Files.
 Think of them as "Local Variables" in this sense.
 Keeping every Declaration in `main.asm` has its benefits as well though, and we'll talk about that trade-off later in this lesson.
+Next, we'll learn how to switch between these code files that we've laid out in our `main.asm`.
+We'll be doing so with the `ret` Function.
+When `ret` is called inside one of our `.asm` Files, we'll move to the next one in our `main.asm` List.
+So, if we wanted to move out from `Cursor_Gameplay.asm` with the B Button, we'd do:

+	Cursor_Gameplay_Loop:
+		; Check Input
+		callf Get_Input ; This Function Is In LibKCommon.ASM
+		ld p3
+	.Check_B
+    		bp acc, T_BTN_B1, Check_Up
+      		ret
+	.Check_Up
+  		...

+So, if we don't press the B Button, we'll continue on with our `Cursor_Gameplay_Loop`, and if we do, we'll move on to the next call in our `Main_Loop`, which brings us back up to `Main_Menu`.
+Let's write up a new code file for `Main_Menu` next!

 ## Handling Menus
 ### Check_Button_Pressed